pforret/jekyll.forret.com/_posts/2022/2022-04-08-bash-romanization.md

 ---
 So what is my recommendation for **romanizing text**?
 * if you know what accents/diacritics/alternative alphabets you need to support:
-  * if all your characters can be replaced by a single character: use `tr`
+  * if all your characters can be replaced by a single character: use `sed`
   * if some of your characters should be transliterated to 2 characters, use `awk`
 * if you don't know up front what types of input you need to support: use `awk` with a huge set of rules.